 The same will be true of them too.
 At the moment oldies are still available in the Episode Archive.

-Original Caretaker, B4FV2's originals, The Games Matrix, Flesh Eaters, the original Half of the Heart, Sibling Rivalry and Happy Ever After can be accessed via a separate link with the rebooted version, like so:
+Original Caretaker, B4FV2's originals, The Games Matrix, the Season Three versions of the Monkey Island parodies, Flesh Eaters, the original Half of the Heart, Sibling Rivalry and Happy Ever After are all in the Originals section of the Episode Archive.
+Season One will join them once Thrown Key Part 1's reboot has been released.

 Why is the reboot such a mess?
 You've got Season Three, Four and prequels, as well as Season One.
 What gives?
 I thought you were doing Season One first?